polybase/polybase-db-docs/docs/write-data.md

 # Write Data

 You can perform a set by calling `.set(data)` on a specific document.
+You must [define a collection](/collections) before writing data.

 ```ts
 const db = new Spacetime({ defaultNamespace: "your-namespace" })